Novel Visual Category Discovery with Dual Ranking Statistics and Mutual Knowledge Distillation: Method

 where $M$ is the number of unlabelled images, $z_i^u = {\bar \psi}_g(f_{\theta}(x_i^u)) \in \mathbb{R}^d$ is a global feature vector of the image $x_i^u$, and $s^g_{i j}$ is the soft ranking statistics score between $x_i^u$ and $x_j^u$.

 For the local one, we propose to maintain a memory bank to act as a dynamic object part dictionary and obtain the ranking statistics by comparing each object part with the collection of part descriptors in the memory bank.
 Concretely, the memory bank is a First-In-First-Out (FIFO) queue $\mathcal{V}=[v_1, \dots, v_e]$ storing the part-level features, where $e$ is the number of part-level features in the queue.
 Each part feature in $v$ is the $d$-dimensional feature vector from a randomly selected spatial location in the feature map $\psi_p (f_{\theta}(x_i)) \in \mathbb{R}^{d \times h \times w}$ of an randomly sampled image $x_i \in \mathcal{D}^{l} \cup \mathcal{D}^{u}$.
 We select one part feature vector from each image in current mini-batch.
+Other part sampling methods like using all parts or selecting based on activation maps can also be applied (as will be seen in~\cref{sec:ablation}), while we found that the simple random sampling is on par with other more complicated methods.
 Following MoCo~\cite{he2019moco}, when the current mini-batch of part features is enqueued into $\mathcal{V}$, the oldest mini-batch in $\mathcal{V}$ is dequeued.
 For the feature vector $q^u_j$ drawn at every spatial location of the feature map $\psi_p (f_{\theta}(x^u_i))$ in current mini-batch, we can then obtain a $e$-dimensional vector representing the similarity between $q_j$ and all part features in the dictionary $\mathcal{V}$.
 All $q_j$ for $x^u_i$ across $h\times w$ locations are then fused together by average-pooling.
-Let us denote by $o^u_i \in \mathbb{R}^e$ the fused similarity vector.
+Let us denote by $o^u_i \in \mathbb{R}^e$ the fused similarity vector (see~\cref{fig:part_comp}).
 For any pair of unlabelled images $x^u_i$ and $x^u_j$ in current mini-batch, their soft ranking statistics score $s^p_{i j}$ can then be obtained by comparing $o^u_i$ and $o^u_j$ as described above for the global feature descriptors.
 Similar to~\cref{eq:global_bce}, we can define the BCE loss $\mathcal{L}^p_\text{BCE}$ to train the local branch.
 The BCE loss for both branches can then be written as